 This rule might be a bit of a shock to even the most veteran of players.
 When watching baseball on TV you sometimes get to see the strike zone of the hitter, but the strike zone is usually set in place before the batter begins their swing.

-Under the “Definition of Terms” section on page 153 of the 2019 Official MLB Rules, “The STRIKE ZONE is that area over home plate the upper limit of which is a horizontal line at the midpoint between the top of the shoulders and the top of the uniform pants, and the lower level is a line at the hollow beneath the kneecap.
-The Strike Zone shall be determined from the batter’s stance as the batter is prepared to swing at a pitched ball“
+“The STRIKE ZONE is that area over home plate the upper limit of which is a horizontal line at the midpoint between the top of the shoulders and the top of the uniform pants, and the lower level is a line at the hollow beneath the kneecap.
+The Strike Zone shall be determined from the batter’s stance as the batter is prepared to swing at a pitched ball“– Official MLB Rulebook

 This rule means that the strike zone is set once a batter is about to swing at the ball.
-So the umpire will make a decision as to where the strike zone is located, but that decision is based on how each player begins their swing.
+So the umpire will decide as to where the strike zone is located, but that decision is based on how each player begins their swing.

-For a great explanation of the strike zone, check out “The Real Strike Zone Explained” by Baseball Rules Academy.
+For a great explanation of the strike zone, check out the video below.

 The Width of the Strike Zone is 17 Inches